Monitoring, Analysis and Modeling

 - Colin M. Beier; firstname.lastname@example.org

-systems ecology, forest landscapes, social-ecological systems, climate change, ecosystem services, landscape change modeling, resilience, adaptive management, resource governance, applied geoinformatics
+forest ecosystem and landscape ecology, social-ecological systems, climate change, ecosystem services, landscape change modeling, resilience, adaptive management, resource governance, applied geoinformatics

 - Eddie Bevilacqua; email@example.com